DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Bayesian_Examples.jl
-Examples of my project for Google Summer of Code
+This is writeup of my project for the Google Summer of Code 2017.
+The associated repository contains examples of estimating various models.
 In addition to this repository, I have collaborated in [HamiltonianABC](https://github.com/tpapp/HamiltonianABC.jl/) and its branches as part of the GSOC 2017.

 # GSOC 2017 project: Hamiltonian Monte Carlo and pseudo-Bayesian Indirect Likelihood